Installation#

 (See the settings guide for the full list.)

-Add alias#
+Add aliases#

 nano ~/.bashrc